HERRIN CITY LIBRARY

 Supervising Use by Children and Teens

-Children eight and under must use the Internet with their accompanying adult.
-A parent or responsible adult must accompany children under age 8 who wish to use a public computer or the wireless Internet; ages 8-17 must have a signed permission form on file.
+Children thirteen and under must use the Internet with their accompanying adult.
+A parent or responsible adult must accompany children age 13 and under who wish to use a public computer or the wireless Internet.
+Age 17 and under must have a signed permission form on file if the parent or legal guardian is not present in the library when they use the internet.
 The Herrin City Library supports the right of all library users to access information and will not deny access to electronic information networks based solely on age.

 Herrin City Library recognizes that the electronic information networks such as the Internet may contain material that is inappropriate for children.
 Parents are expected to monitor and supervise their children’s use of the Internet.
 Library staff members are unable to monitor children’s use.
 Parents are encouraged to discuss with their children issues of appropriate use and electronic information network safety.
 The Library supports the right for each family to decide what appropriate Internet use is for their children and teens.
 Use of the Internet presents an opportunity for each family to discuss sites and content they feel is appropriate or inappropriate.
 Parents, guardians, and caregivers are expected to instruct minors to safely share personal information (name, address, password, telephone number, school, credit card number, etc.) on the Internet.
 This includes but is not limited to email, instant messaging, online purchasing, social media sites, and commercial sites.
 Before giving out any personal information via email, minors need to be confident that they are dealing with someone who is known and trusted by them and their parents or guardians.